 Hiring a construction accident lawyer is the most reliable way to get the money owed to you.
 Here’s an explanation of what a lawyer can do.

 A Lawyer Can Ensure You Get Your Full Workers’ Comp Benefits

-As a construction worker, workers’ compensation insurance paid for by your employer most likely covers you.
-Workers’ comp is a form of no-fault insurance.
-In most cases, it pays benefits to injured construction workers no matter who caused a construction accident, and even if the accident was partially or totally a worker’s fault.
+As a construction worker, you are entitled to benefits for nearly any on-the-job injury.
+Your employer should have a workers’ compensation policy, which is a type of no-fault insurance.
+In most cases, this policy will pay benefits to injured construction workers no matter who caused a construction accident, and even if the accident was partially or totally a worker’s fault.

 - Medical benefits that pay for all necessary and reasonable medical treatments related to a construction accident injury, including costs of emergency care, hospitalization, doctor visits, surgeries, medication, and physical therapy.

 - Wage replacement benefits that pay a portion of your regular wages for the time that your construction accident injury keeps you out of work.